Marc-Pk/ProcrastiScan/README.md

 ProcrastiScan helps you stay focused and productive by continually checking if the content you're viewing aligns with what you actually want to be doing.

 **Currently, the extension is in the stage of being a proof of concept study for a bachelor's thesis.
-For the duration of the study (approximately till the end of June), the extension will be in a limited state (see the "Study Conditions" section).**
+Until a non-study version is released (planned for August 2024), the extension will be in a limited state (see the "Study Conditions" section).**